 - Sea temperature: 24°C

 There's a slim chance of encountering a shower or two but nothing that should put you off.
-The sea, which benefits from the passing gulf stream is also lovely and warm.
+The sea, which benefits from the passing Gulf Stream is also lovely and warm.

-Go for the retro chic of this diverse city, where you'll find the art deco attractions of Ocean Drive rubbing shoulders with the bars and cafes of Little Havana, not to mention countless ways to have fun in the sun from swimming and surfing at Miami Beach to exploring the Everglades National Park.
+Go for the retro-chic of this diverse city, where you'll find the art deco attractions of Ocean Drive rubbing shoulders with the bars and cafés of Little Havana, not to mention countless ways to have fun in the sun from swimming and surfing at Miami Beach to exploring the Everglades National Park.

-- Flight time from London: 12 to 14 hours
+- Flight time from London: 9 hours

 - Daily high: 29°C